 These Bone Gatherers take shape as figures from the desert’s own myth, their labor a living thread of La Loba’s song, moving through their hands, hearts, and minds.
 Here are the names of a few.
 There is wildlife ecologist Ganesh Marin who tracks black bears in order to understand how they interact with roads, fences and the border wall and also Francesca Claverie who directs the borderlands restoration network’s native plant program which grows 100,000 plants a year restoring wetlands and reintroducing native species on what is now nearly 70,000 acres in Arizona.
 There are conservationists like Valerie Gordon and her mother Valer Clark who began rehabilitating habitat using permaculture techniques on their Arizona ranch.
 Valerie now runs Cuenca los Ojos which manages vast acres of once degraded Sonoran rangelands which are now home to newly reintroduced species like beavers and bison, jaguars and other predators.
 There is Verlon Jose, chairman of the O’odham Nation who recently signed an agreement with US officials that gave the tribe back their rights to co-manage Arizona’s Baboquivari Park - a site sacred to Jose’s ancestors that also is part of a critical corridor and habitat for jaguars.
 Then there is also National Geographic photographer and conservationist Jaime Rojo, who documents the ways humans have interrupted wildlife migratory patterns, habitat and food sources and many many more.
 All of these Bone Gatherers — tracking, restoring, tending, documenting, and reclaiming — move as echoes of La Loba through the desert.
 Piece by piece, under the vast sweep of desert skies, they gather the seeds, track paw prints with their instruments, listen to the whisper of the land and respond to its needs — and with each careful act of restoration, they call back what history has tried to dismember, scatter and bury.
 Over bones and broken paths, over lost songs and silenced corridors, they sing life back into the desert borderlands once more, reweaving the threads of kinship, ceremony, and wildness, honoring what has endured, restoring the pulse of the land back to its ancient rhythm —the rhythm that once carried Wolf freely across the land.
 And, as in the old story, the bones of the land begin to quiver and stir: corridors reopen, watersheds recover, native species return, and the wounded landscape slowly remembers the rhythm of its own wild heart, and awakens and howls as Wolf.

 Bone Woman’s work is the work of our times: to remember the animacy of the whole while we live in the midst of bones that are divided amongst themselves, forgetting they belong to the same body.
-We have become accustomed to seeing ourselves as separate pieces—nations, races, ideologies, cultures, interests—rather than as members of a living whole.
-We tend to give primacy to the parts, and in doing so, the larger living field of relation slips from view.
+We have become accustomed to seeing ourselves as separate pieces—nations, races, ideologies, cultures, interests—and in doing so, the larger living field of relation slips from view.
 The wound is not that we fail to see life in individual beings, but that we forget the life that moves between them, holding them together.
 The story does not begin with Wolf alive, but with scattered bones gathered from many places—fragments that seem disconnected until they are recognized as belonging to a single body.
-Her gift is not merely to restore life, but to reveal the wholeness that has been there all along, beneath the appearance of separation.
-Her song is the anthem of a world learning to remember itself whole again.
 For the bones she gathers are not only the bones of wolves, but the bones of stories, languages, lands, and peoples that have been divided by borders—not only the lines that sever Indigenous nations, but racial borders, cultural borders, linguistic borders.
 We have inherited a world that normalizes fragmentation, teaching us to believe that separation is natural, inevitable—even “safe” and “protective.”
-Yet the scattered bones were never meant to be separated, they were always part of the same living body.
-La Loba's voice through Deep Time calls us to remember this.
-It summons us to gather the bones into our collective arms—to cradle them, to sing over all of them, and to bring back the howl of the whole.

-The scattering of bones is not only written across landscapes.
 The same wound repeats itself across scales: in disrupted migration routes and fragmented ecosystems, in divided nations and severed cultural traditions, and in the bodies and identities of those who inherit these fractures.
 Borders leave their mark not only on land, but on memory, belonging, and the stories people tell about who they are.
 If the conservationists, Indigenous leaders, and restoration workers of the Southwest are gathering the scattered bones of a wounded landscape, who helps gather the bones scattered within ourselves?

-Among those bodies is Wolf, whose own fragmentation echoes the larger pattern of severance that La Loba’s myth refuses to forget.
-If anything, the myth of La Loba is a long mournful howl of a woman over the dismemberment of a body that was severed and not allowed to be whole.
-A body that we later learn is her own she is cradling and singing over.
-It is the deepest revelation of the story that the gatherer and the gathered are not separate.
-The one kneeling among the bones belongs to the same body she is trying to restore.
+Wolf’s own fragmentation echoes the larger pattern of severance that La Loba’s myth refuses to forget.
+What is true of the body is true of culture.
+What is true of culture is true of memory.
+Something living is divided, and in the division we lose sight not only of what has been severed, but of how the pieces belong to one another.
+The heart of the myth of La Loba is the long mournful howl of a woman over the dismemberment of a body that was severed and not allowed to be whole - a body that we later learn is her own she is cradling and singing over.
 What she gathers back together is, in the deepest sense, herself.
 It is her own wild muzzle that twitches, her own flesh that gathers, her own bristly fur that lifts and her own limbs that quiver.
 It is she who awakens as Wolf alive once more howling into the darkness until bone remembers bone, and the scattered world gathers itself whole again.

 References: